Skip to main content

 • Clubs that are not picked up within 12 months of notification will be returned to stock, regardless of payment status.

-We at Augusta Custom Clubs are committed to providing exceptional service and products.
+We at Augusta Custom Clubs and Swing Analysis are committed to providing exceptional service and products.
 This payment policy is designed to facilitate a smooth transaction process, ensuring that we can continue to offer high-quality, custom-fitted golf clubs.

 For any inquiries or further information regarding our payment policy, please contact us at danburnfield@augustacustomclubs.com